 Sergio Izquierdo is a conservationist and wildlife photographer and filmmaker born in Guatemala in 1979.
 He has worked on assignments for National Geographic Latinamerica and BBC.
 He earned his engineering degree and master's degree in Computer Science and Technology at the "Universidad del Valle de Guatemala".
 He began as a photographer early in the year 2,000.
 He is a conservationist photographer that loves nature and wildlife.
 Sergio works with conservation groups like ABIMA (sea wildlife protection, where he is currently the president), Rescue The Planet (where he is the director and founder), Defensores de la Naturaleza (member of the board of directors).
 He has participated on different national and international exhibits, and he has won several awards for his work.
 In one of these exposures he was one of the 12 chosen exhibitors from more than 7,000 Latin American photographers at the International Arts & Artists (IA&A) for the Hillyer Art Space in Washington.
-Six publications of his work from his assigments of National Geographic en Español won the Best Edit award inside National Geographic.
+Seven publications of his work from his assigments of National Geographic en Español won the Best Edit award inside National Geographic.
 His work has been published in more than 50 stories on different National Geographic magazines.
 Also, his work has been published on different newspapers, tv shows, magazines, documentaries and electronic media around the the world in countries like Guatemala, U.S.A., Canada, Iceland, Costa Rica, Honduras, El Salvador, Brazil, Netherlands, Chile, Bolivia, China among others.